vnerozin/cimlib/README.md

     CONST(2.2), CONST(3.3), CONST(1.1), CONST(0.2)
 };

-vec_mul_s16(z, 4, RADIX, x, y)
+vec_mul_s16(z, 4, RADIX, x, y);
 ```

-For more detailed examples, see test functions in each function's source files.
+For more detailed examples, see test functions in each function's source file.

 ## Test